 - What happens if my proxy doesn’t follow my instructions?

 These and many more questions can be answered by our skilled estate planning attorneys.
+Often, having powers of attorney in place is even more important than having a will.
+Not having a powers in attorney in place can cost you thousands of dollars in court cases.
 No matter your situation, we encourage you to contact our office and schedule a consultation with one of our experienced lawyers.

 Questions About Powers of Attorney and Living Wills